GraphWalker/graphwalker.github.io/content/docs/path_generators_and_stop_conditions.md

 ### shortest_all_paths ==> (Not released yet)

 Will calculate and generate the shortest path through the model.
 The cost for every edge is set to 1.
-This algorithm is not recommended to use, because for larger models, and using data in the model (EFSM), it will take a considerable time to calculate.
+This algorithm is not recommended because for larger models, and using data in the model [EFSM], it will take a considerable time to calculate.

 ## Stop conditions

 ### edge_coverage( an integer representing percentage of desired edge coverage )

-The stop criteria is a percentage number.
+The stop condition is a percentage.
 When, during execution, the percentage of traversed edges is reached, the test is stopped.
-If an edge is traversed more than one time, it still counts as 1, when calculating the percentage coverage.
+If an edge is traversed more than once, it still counts as 1 when calculating the percentage coverage.

 ### vertex_coverage( an integer representing percentage of desired vertex coverage )

-The stop criteria is a percentage number.
+The stop condition is a percentage.
 When, during execution, the percentage of traversed states is reached, the test is stopped.
-If vertex is traversed more than one time, it still counts as 1, when calculating the percentage coverage.
+If a vertex is traversed more than once, it still counts as 1 when calculating the percentage coverage.

 ### requirement_coverage( an integer representing percentage of desired requirement coverage )

-The stop criteria is a percentage number.
+The stop condition is a percentage.
 When, during execution, the percentage of traversed requirements is reached, the test is stopped.
-If requirement is traversed more than one time, it still counts as 1, when calculating the percentage coverage.
+If a requirement is traversed more than once, it still counts as 1 when calculating the percentage coverage.

-### dependency_edge_coverage( an integer representing dependency treshold )
+### dependency_edge_coverage( an integer representing dependency threshold )

-The stop criteria is a percentage number.
-When, during execution, all of traversed edges with dependency higher or equal to the dependency treshold are reached, the test is stopped.
-If an edge is traversed more than one time, it still counts as 1, when calculating the percentage coverage.
+The stop condition is a percentage.
+When, during execution, all of the traversed edges with dependency higher or equal to the dependency threshold are reached, the test is stopped.
+If an edge is traversed more than once, it still counts as 1, when calculating the percentage coverage.

 ### reached_vertex( the name of the vertex to reach )

-The stop criteria is a named vertex.
+The stop condition is a named vertex.
 When, during execution, the vertex is reached, the test is stopped.

 ### reached_edge( the name of the edge to reach )

-The stop criteria is a named edge.
+The stop condition is a named edge.
 When, during execution, the edge is reached, the test is stopped.

 ### time_duration( an integer representing the number of seconds to run )

-The stop criteria is a time, representing the number of seconds that the test generator is allowed to execute.
+The stop condition is a time, representing the number of seconds that the test generator is allowed to execute.

-Please note, that the time is compared with the execution for the whole test.
-For example, this means, that if you have:
+Please note that the time is compared with the execution for the whole test.
+This means that if you for example have:

 - 2 models
 - with common shared states
-- both having ```time_duration``` stop condition set to 60 seconds each
+- both having ```time_duration``` stop condition set to 60 seconds

-both models will stop executing after 60 seconds.
-Even if one of the models haven't been visited.
+Then both models will stop executing after 60 seconds, even if one of the models have not been visited.

 ### length( an integer )

-The condition is a number, representing the total numbers of edge-vertex pairs generated by a generator.
+The stop condition is a number, representing the total numbers of edge-vertex pairs generated by a generator.
-For example, if the number is 110, the test sequence would be 220 of do-check actions (including 110 pairs of edges and vertices).
+For example, if the number is 110, the test sequence would be 220 do-check actions (110 pairs of edges and vertices).

 ### never